 Excuse 6: I Don’t Like to Travel

 Americans do like to travel!
 The most popular travel is within the U.S., but that is starting to shift.
 Even though only 42% of Americans have a passport, this number has doubled since 2004, and it’s been reported that 85 million Americans traveled abroad in 2017.

 Excuse 7: I Don’t Know Where to Go

-Still not inspired to use those vacation days for travel?
-Here, let me give you a little nudge.
-I’ve launched my 2 Week Vacation series that anyone can do – budget traveler to solo traveler.
+I’ve provided a little ‘2 Week Vacation’ series that anyone can do – budget traveler to solo traveler.
 Considering Europe is one of the top destinations for Americans (41%), I started there.